Cozy Peach Kitchen

 Instructions

 • In a high powered blender or food processor, combine pinto beans, vegetable broth, garlic powder, onion powder, smoked paprika and salt.
 Blend until mostly smooth.
-If you have a weaker blender, you may need to pulse the beans instead of blend.
+If you have a weaker blender, you may need to pulse the beans instead of blend them.
+The beans can also be mashed by hand.

 • Place a medium pot over medium heat.
 Add the beans and frozen corn.
 Heat until warmed through, stirring as needed.